brandur/sorg/content/passages-drafts/002-japan.md

 ## Lucky Yebisu (#lucky-yebisu)

-During one of our last days in Japan we stumbled across the Yebisu beer museum in Tokyo's Ebisu district (which is itself named for the beer company) and went in.
+During one of our last days in Japan we stumbled across the Yebisu beer museum in Tokyo's vibrant Ebisu district (which is itself named for the beer company) and went in.
 Yebisu is named for Ebisu, the Japanese god of fishermen and luck.
-He's one of the [Seven Gods of Fortune][sevengods] that you'll find portrayed all around Japan.
+He's one of the [Seven Gods of Fortune][sevengods] that you'll find portrayed across every corner of Japan.
 He's portrayed on Yebisu bottles with his fishing rod and baskets of fish.

 ![Lucky Yebisu](/assets/passages/002-japan/lucky-yebisu@2x.jpg)

-Here's a little Easter egg that we came across in the
-museum: 99%+ of Yebisu bottles look like the one on the right.
-One in every few hundred looks like the one on the left.
+Here's a little Easter egg: 99%+ of Yebisu bottles look like the one on the right.
+One in every few hundred looks like the bottle on the left.
 Notice the difference?

-If you look all the way over to the very left-hand side of the photo, you'll see that Yebisu on the left has an extra
-fish: _both_ of his baskets are full.
+If not, you're not the only one -- it's really easy to miss.
+Look all the way over to the very left-hand side of the photo and you'll see that Yebisu on the left has an extra fish: _both_ of his baskets are full.
 He has two fish while the Yebisu on the right only has one.
 These special bottles are called "Lucky Yebisus" and it's a detail so minute that almost no one will notice it and yet simultaneously spread throughout the world.
 Its sole purpose is to bring a little bit of delight to anyone in the know.

 ## The iPhone X (#iphone-x)